Conversion between quaternions and Euler angles

 Spatial rotations in three dimensions can be parametrized using both Euler angles and unit quaternions.
 This article explains how to convert between the two representations.
 Actually this simple use of "quaternions" was first presented by Euler some seventy years earlier than Hamilton to solve the problem of magic squares.
 For this reason the dynamics community commonly refers to quaternions in this application as "Euler parameters".

 Definition

 There are two representations of quaternions.
-Hamilton (where w is the first component) and JPL (where w is the last component).
-This article uses Hamilton for some formulas.
-A unit quaternion can be described as:
+This article uses the more popular Hamilton.

+A quaternion has 4 real values: q_{w} (the real part or the scalar part) and q_{x} q_{y} q_{z} (the imaginary part).

+Defining the norm of the quaternion as follows: